.jpg)

 Before designing and animating the app, I performed a competitive analysis to gain insight as to what other meditation apps had in common, what differentiated themselves and what they lacked.
 I determined that most did not focus on connecting with the user’s inner harmony.
 That’s where the name and app slogan came into play.

-I used calming colors (soft purple and green) to reflect wisdom, spirituality, peace, support and well-paced energy.
+The calming colors (soft purple and green) are meant to reflect wisdom, spirituality, peace, support and well-paced energy.
 The animation speed is at a slower pace, invoking a steady, relaxing atmosphere.

 Loading Screen